Nebraska Hummingbirds: 8 Awesome Documented Species

 There are no hummingbirds classified as year-round residents in Nebraska.

-This hummingbird classification is defined as year-round residents residing in Nebraska 365 days a year.
+This hummingbird classification is defined as year-round residents residing in Nebraska 365 days a year and do not migrate.

 Feeders are left up all winter by some Nebraska enthusiasts to feed hummingbirds that are too old or injured to migrate.